 b) Using the mortality scalars described in Section 7.C.1.b of this section.

 c) Using the methodology to determine NAER and discount rates defined in Section 4 specific to each scenario to discount the cash flows, but using the company’s cash-flow testing assumptions for default costs and reinvestment earnings.

+When using the cash-flow testing models, the company shall use the cash-flow testing model with explicit margins and/or sensitivities such that moderately adverse conditions are reflected for risks other than the economic scenarios.

 b.
 The company shall use the most current available baseline economic scenario and the 15 other economic scenarios published by the NAIC.
 The methodology for creating these scenarios can be found in Appendix 1 of VM-20.